zollerp/RTD-AWF/source/class3/module1/module1.rst

 **Flow trough the Demo**

-LCC is configured on BIG-IP named "BIG-IP 15.1.1 - Leaked Credential Check Demo".
+LCC is configured on BIG-IP named `BIG-IP 15.1.1 - Leaked Credential Check Demo`.
 Login to that BIG-IP instance to check the LCC configuration.
-The Password of the BIG-IP instance is listed within the "Details / Documentation" Tab.
+The Password of the BIG-IP instance is listed within the `Details / Documentation` Tab.

 #.
 Within `Security › Application Security > Security Policies > Policies List` you´ll notice a Security Policy named `LCC`.
 #.
 The Policy is attached to Virtual Server `arcadia.emea.f5se.com_vs` and `Hackazon_protected_vs`.